 \subsection{Results for different training sets}

 \cref{tab:all_results} shows the main results for SigLIP after training on a variety of datasets.

-\paragraph{Impact of synthetic data} \oursplus{} (ID7) provides consistent improvement compared to the pretrained (ID1) model on all datasets except SOP where performance does not change, with an average improvement equal to $5.1$.
-Compared to Objaverse, which uses images rendered from 3D objects rather than automatically generated, \oursplus{} performs better on most datasets, especially on ROP.
+\paragraph{Impact of synthetic data} \oursplus{} (ID7) provides consistent improvement compared to the pretrained (ID1) model on all datasets, with an average improvement equal to $5.2$.
+Compared to Objaverse, which uses images rendered from 3D objects rather than automatically generated, \oursplus{} performs better on most datasets, especially on SOP.
 This suggests that our method, which relies solely on synthesized objects, learns representations that are at least as effective as those learned on rendered objects.

 \paragraph{Number of instances} We evaluate SigLIP backbone trained on the generic-domain version of the dataset, \oursgeneric{}, with different numbers of instances: $5$K, $10$K, and $20$K (corresponding to ID3, ID4, and ID5 in \cref{tab:all_results}).
-Even with the smallest set of $5$K generic instances (ID3), performance on all the benchmarks is better than the pre-trained backbone (ID1).
+Even with the smallest set of $5$K generic instances (ID3), performance on all the benchmarks is better than the pre-trained backbone (ID1) except SOP where performance does not change.
 When the number of instances increases to $10$K (ID4), the average performance increases further, but saturates for the largest set (ID5).

 \paragraph{Diverse \vs clean background} Training on \oursplus{} with clean background (ID6) improves the performance on most datasets compared to the pretrained backbone.
 However, performance drops on INSTRE and the improvement is small on mini-ILIAS, which are two datasets with high background clutter.
 Synthesizing realistic and diverse backgrounds (ID7) leads to a substantial improvement on most datasets compared to clean background (ID6).
 SOP forms an exception, where having clean background is the variant that brings a noticeable improvement, which is related to the commonly clean background in this test set.